Henry Clay Trumbull

 Henry Clay Trumbull (June 8, 1830 - December 8, 1903) was an American clergyman and author.
 He became a world-famous editor, author, and pioneer of the Sunday School Movement.

 Early life

 Henry Clay Trumbull was born on June 8, 1830, at Stonington, Connecticut, and educated at Williston Northampton School.

 Poor health kept him from formal education past the age of fourteen.
-He was eventually awarded honorary degrees from Yale, Lafayette College and the New York University.
+He was eventually awarded honorary degrees from Yale, Lafayette College and New York University.

 Early career

 In 1851, at the age of 21, Trumbull had a religious conversion experience and found employment as a clerk in Hartford, Connecticut with the Hartford, Providence and Fishkill Railroad.

 In 1852, Trumbull joined the Congregationalist church and, while continuing to work for the railroad, became the superintendent of a mission Sunday-school under the Connecticut State Sunday School Association.

 In 1854, he married Alice Cogswell Gallaudet, the daughter of Thomas Hopkins Gallaudet, the founder of the American School for the Deaf.
 Alice was named in honor of Alice Cogswell, the daughter of Dr. Mason Cogswell and first deaf pupil of the American School for the Deaf.
 Gallaudet University, which specializes in the education of deaf persons, was founded by the elder Gallaudet's son, Edward Miner Gallaudet.

 After trying a few different jobs, in 1858 Trumbull became the state Sunday-school missionary for Connecticut.